MelonMarc/StartCommands/README.md

 /startcommands: Run your startcommands.

-/startcommands <add> <command>: Add a command to your startcommands.
+/startcommands add command: Add a command to your startcommands.

-/startcommands <addp> <player> <command>: Add a command to another player's startcommands.
+/startcommands addp player command: Add a command to another player's startcommands.

-/startcommands <help>: StartCommands help.
+/startcommands help: StartCommands help.

-/startcommands <info>: StartCommands information.
+/startcommands info: StartCommands information.

-/startcommands <list> [<player>]: A list of your or another player's startcommands.
+/startcommands list [player]: A list of your or another player's startcommands.

-/startcommands <reload>: Reload the StartCommands config.
+/startcommands reload: Reload the StartCommands config.

-/startcommands <remove> <command>: Remove a command from your startcommands.
+/startcommands remove command: Remove a command from your startcommands.

-/startcommands <removep> <player> <command>: Remove a command from another player's startcommands.
+/startcommands removep player command: Remove a command from another player's startcommands.

 (instead of /startcommands you can use /sc)